ansible-collections/amazon.aws/CONTRIBUTING.md

 ## Pull Requests

-All modules marked stableinterface MUST have integration tests for new features.
+All modules MUST have integration tests for new features.
 Upgrading to boto3 shall be considered a feature request.
-All new modules MUST have integration tests.
-Modules marked preview SHOULD have integration tests for new features.
 Bug fixes for modules that currently have integration tests SHOULD have tests added.
+New modules should be submitted to the [community.aws](https://github.com/ansible-collections/community.aws) collection and MUST have integration tests.

 Expected test criteria:
 * Resource creation